jshields-ca/continuo/docs/PROJECT_STATUS_SUMMARY.md

 **Deployment Platform**: Railway (Hobby Plan) ✅ Account Established
 **Last Updated**: July 22, 2025

+> **📋 Note**: For a comprehensive third-party review of the project architecture, codebase quality, and recommendations, see [Project Review - July 24, 2025](./PROJECT_REVIEW.md)

 ## 🎯 Project Overview

 Continuo Platform is an AI-powered business management platform designed for small businesses.
 The project has successfully completed Sprint 1 and is currently 75% through Sprint 2, with core features implemented and Dev Testing in progress.